 The Science of Logic is Hegel’s exposition and explanation of the concept of Science (true knowledge) itself.
-Functioning as the foundation of all other sciences, it is peculiar in its task to generate itself out of itself with no external foundation.
-Setting itself apart from all formal logic which takes the character of thought as a given reflection, such as the law of non-contradiction, Hegel’s logic begins and remains as the mere thinking of thought in full freedom of itself.
+Functioning as the general foundation of all other specific sciences, it is peculiar in its task to generate itself out of itself with no external foundation.
+Setting itself apart from all formal logic which takes the character of thought as a given reflection, such as the law of non-contradiction, Hegel’s logic begins and remains as the thinking of thought in full freedom of itself.
 Logic is the thinking about thinking.
-The work is unparalleled in its antifoundationalism and technically requires nothing outside it to comprehend it although Hegel makes ample commentary on the past in order to show how different the account of thought itself is from the accounts prior to his.
+The work is unparalleled in its antifoundationalism and technically requires nothing outside it to comprehend it, but Hegel makes ample commentary on the past in order to show how different the account of his logic’s concepts are from those prior to his.

 Here are a couple of expositions of the conceptual moves in the Science of Logic.
 I tend to try to keep to the pure logical structure and moves, and do not note any of the historical points Hegel makes on some of his in-text comments.
 These are a work-in-progress and hopefully they help more than confuse, but though I don’t offer here a guarantee of correctness I feel quite confident I’m more rather than less on the right track (you can be the judge).
 Reading Hegel in genuine way is always a real learning and rethinking experience, especially as one builds up the system and looks back.
 Every further concept illuminates prior ones.